One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have shown remarkable performance across various applications, but their deployment in sensitive domains raises significant concerns.
+Large Language Models (LLMs) have shown remarkable performance across various applications, but their deployment in real-world settings faces several risks, including jailbreak attacks and privacy leaks.
 To mitigate these risks, numerous defense strategies have been proposed.
-However, most existing studies assess these defenses in isolation, overlooking their broader impacts across other risk dimensions.
-In this work, we take the first step in investigating unintended interactions caused by defenses in LLMs, focusing on the complex interplay between safety, fairness, and privacy.
-Specifically, we propose $\mathsf{CrossRiskEval}$, a comprehensive evaluation framework to assess whether deploying a defense targeting one risk (e.g., safety) inadvertently affects others (e.g., fairness or privacy).
-Through extensive empirical studies on 14 defense-deployed LLMs, covering 12 distinct defense strategies, we reveal several alarming side effects: 1) safety defenses may suppress direct responses to sensitive queries related to bias or privacy, yet still amplify indirect privacy leakage or biased outputs; 2) fairness defenses increase the risk of misuse and privacy leakage; 3) privacy defenses often impair safety and exacerbate bias.
-We further conduct a fine-grained neuron-level analysis to uncover the underlying mechanisms of these phenomena.
-Our analysis reveals the existence of conflict-entangled neurons in LLMs that exhibit opposing sensitivities across multiple risk dimensions.
-Further trend consistency analysis at both task and neuron levels confirms that these neurons play a key role in mediating the emergence of unintended behaviors following defense deployment.
-We call for a paradigm shift in LLM risk evaluation—toward holistic, interaction-aware assessment of defense strategies.
+However, most existing studies assess these defenses in isolation and ignore their effects on other risk dimensions.
+In this work, we introduce a new cross-risk evaluation paradigm and take the first step in investigating unintended interactions among defenses in LLMs.
+Specifically, we focus on the interplay between safety, fairness, and privacy.
+To this end, we propose $\mathsf{CrossRiskEval}$, a framework that systematically characterizes how a defense designed for one risk (e.g., safety) affects others (e.g., fairness or privacy).
+We conduct extensive empirical studies and mechanistic analyses on 14 LLMs with deployed defenses, covering 12 defense strategies.
+Our results show that defenses targeting a single risk often cause measurable effects on other risks.
+These effects vary in direction and magnitude across a range of factors (e.g., models, tasks, and defense strategies), and are often asymmetric across risk pairs.
+Furthermore, our mechanistic analysis shows that these interactions are not random: they arise from conflict-entangled neurons, which are shared internal representations that contribute in opposite ways to different risks.
+Adjusting one risk therefore perturbs these representations and leads to systematic changes in non-target risks.
+These findings reveal the limits of single-risk evaluation and highlight the need for holistic and interaction-aware assessment when designing and deploying LLM defenses.